ramchjob/rag_ingestion_pipeline/README.md

-# ytrag - YouTube RAG Pipeline
+# RAG - Data Ingestion Pipeline

 A Retrieval-Augmented Generation (RAG) system for ingesting PDF documents and creating a searchable vector database.